 The Committee of Experts on Public Administration held its nineteenth session through a combination of written consultations and informal meetings convened on 13, 15, 18, 21, 27 and 28 May 2020, using a virtual platform.
 The overall theme was “Promoting effective governance and institutional reform to accelerate delivery of the Sustainable Development Goals”, with particular reference to the coronavirus disease (COVID-19) pandemic response and recovery.

-A key message of the Committee is that many countries may not be prepared to implement the SDGs at the desired scale and speed because of a general undervaluing of the public sector in economic theories of the past decades and disregard of its public value when equipped with adequate capacity and the appropriate skills and mind sets.
-Combatting corruption also remains a crucial precondition of effective governance for the acceleration of implementation of the 2030 Agenda.
+One of the key messages of the Committee was that many countries might not be prepared to implement the Goals at the desired scale and speed because of a general undervaluing of the public sector in economic theories of past decades and a disregard for the contribution the sector can make to society when equipped with adequate capacity and the appropriate skills and mindsets.
+Combatting corruption also remained a crucial precondition of effective governance for accelerating the implementation of the 2030Agenda for Sustainable Development.

 The Committee observed that the pandemic had exposed risks and vulnerabilities of Governments, for example, in terms of their unpreparedness for crises, inadequacies in public infrastructure and investment, including in health systems, and imbalances in economic and social development.
 Implementation of the Goals could be impeded by the pandemic, in particular in situations in which awareness of them was lacking.
 Social inequalities had been further exposed by the pandemic, with vulnerable groups and those left furthest behind being the most affected, including in relation to employment and social protection.